 (1981) — Arthur is a more subtle screwball comedy than any in the top ten.
 Arthur injects silly and cerebral humor.
 Dudley Moore is Arthur Bach, a lonely drunk.
 He just happens to be a millionaire.
 Arthur is an utterly endearing satyr, hiding his loneliness in humor.
-It’s easy to miss he really is alone when he’s making us laugh at the upper crusty.
+It’s easy to miss Arthur’s loneliness when he’s making us laugh at the upper crusty.

 Unlike other screwball comedies, Arthur follows the most linear path with a predictable outcome.
 Periodic screwball humor is filled in with.
 Arthur shares a trait with many other top ten screwball comedies.
 Without Dudley Moore as Arthur Bach, Arthur wouldn’t work.
 What is more is that without Moore in Arthur, there is no screwball.
 His execution as a lovable drunk is all the reason to experience Arthur.